Manta ray: Characteristics

 The two species of manta differ in color patterns, dermal denticles, and dentition.
 M. birostris has more angular shoulder markings, ventral dark spots on the abdominal region, charcoal-coloured ventral outlines on the pectoral fins, and a dark colored mouth.
 The shoulder markings of M. alfredi are more rounded, while its ventral spots are located near the posterior end and between the gill slits, and the mouth is white or pale colored.
 The denticles have multiple cusps and overlap in M. birostris, while those of M. alfredi are evenly spaced and lack cusps.
 Both species have small, square-shaped teeth on the lower jaw, but M. birostris also has enlarged teeth on the upper jaw.
 Unlike M. alfredi, M. birostris has a caudal spine near its dorsal fin.

 Mantas move through the water by the wing-like movements of their pectoral fins.
 Their large mouths are rectangular, and face forward.
 The spiracles typical of rays are vestigial and concealed by small flaps of skin, and mantas must keep swimming with their mouths open to keep oxygenated water passing over their gills.
 The cephalic fins are usually spiraled but flatten during foraging.
-The fish's gill arches have pallets of pinkish-brown spongy tissue that collect food particles.
+The fish's gill arches have pallets of pinkish-brown gill rakers, which are made of spongy tissue that collects food particles.
 Mantas track down prey using visual and olfactory senses.
 They have one of the highest brain-to-body mass ratios and the largest brain size of all fish.
 Their brains have retia mirabilia which may serve to keep them warm.
 M. alfredi has been shown to dive to depths over 400 m, while the Chilean devil ray, which has a similar structure, dives to nearly 2000 m.